Berghütte kaufen in Region Mittelgriechenland, Griechenland - Realting

 Etagenzahl 1

-Zu verkaufen 4-stöckiges Haus von 365 qm in Zentralgriechenland.
-Der Untergeschoss besteht a…
+Zu verkaufen 3-stöckige Villa von 280 qm in Attika.
+Das Erdgeschoss besteht aus einem Schlaf…

 Eretria, Griechenland